cnidaire/Master1_Internship/report.md

 # Discussion and conclusions

-FIXME: Ensure the reader understands what you did solely from reading the introduction and the conclusion.
+Improving the current reference database by adding the relevant sequences obtained by doing a BLAST of the un-annotated sequences over the NCBI databases revealed to be a bad idea for the reasons explained in \ref{sec.blast.rf}.

-Some minor modifications to the code are still required to automatically build the *nifH* database.
-However, it will only contain the sequences present inside the NCBI databases.
+It seemed more reasonable to create a new reference file from scratch following the steps in section \ref{sec.new.db}, although I did not have the time to fully implement it.
+Some minor modifications to the Python code (available in \ref{sec.appendix.python}) are still required to automatically build the *nifH* reference database from the databases available on NCBI.
+It will however only contain the sequences present inside the NCBI databases.
 The other databases such as UK-Prot and Swiss-Prot do not have the same API as NCBI and will require further developments to retrieve the data and then merge the reference databases obtained.

 It is unfortunately too soon to predict by how much the annotation rate of the new database would increase.

 \bibliography{biblio.bib}\def\bibliography{}